rwilcox/my-learnings-docs/synthesis_management_agile.md

 tell, sell, consult, agree, advise, inquire, and delegate.

 - Jurgen Appelo / Managing for Happiness (??)

+## And how that affects leadership

+- [BOOKNOTES]:

+> Without leadership at all levels, frameworks such as Scrum and XP are just defined processes that force people to act as directed.

+- From: Big Agile

 # team knowledge models